Canine Cognitive Dysfunction: Dementia in Dogs

-When your dog enters their senior years, you may notice a change in their behaviors.
+When your dog enters their senior years, you may notice a change in their behavior.
 It can be tough to spot at first, but if your senior dog is showing behavioral changes, it may be time to take them to the vet to find out if they have Canine Cognitive Dysfunction (CCD).
 CCD is also known as dementia in dogs, sundowners, or “dogzheimers” but all are terms for the same cognitive issues.

-Signs of CCD or Dementia
+Signs of Canine Cognitive Dysfunction or Dementia in Dogs

 Since there is no easy test to diagnose a dog with CCD, it is important that you write down any observations you have made and bring that paper to the vet.